coderanger/rackspace_devex_jobs/polyglot-software-engineer.md

 * Create working applications that leverage Rackspace's cloud platform.
 * Contribute back to the community by attending meetups, speaking at conferences, sharing your ideas in blog posts.
 * Collaborate both inside and outside our team at Rackspace to improve our product offering to developers.

-Please email your resume/github/linkedin (your choice!) to [Jesse Noller](mailto:jesse.noller@rackspace.com).
-No agencies or recruiters, please.